surveycto/encrypt/README.md

 f5l2KcvRKodlSf6n06tqgQ==|XSFHs2RWb/w2bo5VC2+ipg== imE9GbCxHJJAq3BVXmGpgg==|dqoSP2Jb/jOWPa8eleug/w==
 ```

 Use the [selected-at() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#Help_Forms_selected-at) to retrieve this data.
-For example, if the field with the field plug-in has the *name*, "encrypt", to retrieve the first piece of data from that list, use this expression in a *calculate* field:
+For example, if the field with the field plug-in has the *name* "encrypt", to retrieve the first piece of data from that list, use this expression in a *calculate* field:

 ```
 selected-at(${encrypt}, 0)